 One focus has been to develop analytical methods that can support the diagnosis of renal function and enable differentiation between acute and chronic renal failure.
 A simple and reliable CE method for determination of iohexol, a glomerular filtration rate (GFR) marker, in plasma has earlier been developed and validated.
 A method for analysis of hemoglobin subtypes in order to enable differentiation between acute and chronic renal failure are under development.

-The project has been performed in cooperation with Prof. Jonas Bergquist, Department of Chemistry, Uppsala University, Prof. Christian Neusüß at Aalen University, Germany and Dr Reidun Heiene at the Norwegian School of Veterinary Science (Oslo, Norway).
+The project has been performed in cooperation with Prof. Jonas Bergquist, Department of Chemistry, Uppsala University, Prof. Christian Neusüß at Aalen University, Germany and Dr Reidun Heiene at University of Utrecht, The Netherlands.